Sorry, this page has moved! Please click here to go to the new location.

 Next Testing Date

-The next testing date for Reserve Deputy will be January 13, 2018 to be held at the Sheriff’s Academy, 15991 Armstrong Ave., Tustin, CA 92782.
-Reserves testing starts at 0630, please show up by 0600 in appropriate Physical Training clothes.
+The next Reserve Testing is 5:30am, Saturday the 9th of March at the Sheriff’s Academy (15991 Armstrong Ave.
+Tustin, Ca 92782). .
+Reserves testing starts at 0530, please show up by 0500 in appropriate Physical Training clothes.
 Testing will consist of the Written, Physical Agility, and the Oral Board, Plan to be here all day.